 The High-Stakes Microchip Rush: More Copper, Less Drama

 Forget the Klondike, today’s true frontier is microchips.
 The chase is on, not for gold nuggets but for the glitter of semiconductors.
-From incredibly focused and hard-working tech hubs like San Francisco to the growing Business Development centers of Austin, the new Gold Rush isn’t just caffeinated, it’s electrified.
-This isn’t just a Silicon Valley saga; it’s a global epic with metal heroes and villainous shortages.
+From incredibly focused and hard-working tech hubs like San Francisco to the growing business development centers of Austin, the new Gold Rush isn’t just caffeinated, it’s electrified.
+This isn’t just a Silicon Valley saga; it’s a global monumental with metal heroes and villainous shortages.

 Feb 13, 2024 — The future of microchip design holds possibilities for groundbreaking technologies.
 From integrating AI into microchips to the rise of quantum computing.It’s the latest quantum computing breakthrough and will take us one step closer to a ‘quantum economy’, which by 2035 could have an value of up to $2 trillion, according to analysis from McKinsey.
 Currently, more than $40 billion of public sector investments are being ploughed into the technology, according to the World Economic Forum’s Quantum Economy Blueprint report.